Windows CMD Commands: Mastering the Command Prompt

 makecab CMD output

-The output prints the compression progress and exits when done.
+The output shows the compression progress and exits when done.

 The md and mkdir (make directory) commands create a new directory or subdirectory.
 The command syntax is: